 Step outside on a clear night in the Forest of Bowland and you're likely to be rewarded with the beauty of a star-filled dark sky – something we're very lucky to have.

-The night skies over the Forest of Bowland Area of Outstanding Natural Beauty (AONB) have been recognised as some of the darkest in England – with several areas being designated as Dark Sky Discovery Sites – and we can all do our bit to help keep them that way.
+The night skies over the Forest of Bowland National Landscape (National Landscape) have been recognised as some of the darkest in England – with several areas being designated as Dark Sky Discovery Sites – and we can all do our bit to help keep them that way.

-As part of its Dark Skies Festival, the AONB Partnership is inviting people to join them for The Right Light at Night - a free, online talk to be delivered by Steve Tonkin, Dark Sky Advisor with Cranborne Chase AONB, on the evening of Thursday 17th February.
+As part of its Dark Skies Festival, the National Landscape Partnership is inviting people to join them for The Right Light at Night - a free, online talk to be delivered by Steve Tonkin, Dark Sky Advisor with Cranborne Chase National Landscape, on the evening of Thursday 17th February.

 Light Pollution was first identified as a problem by astronomers, but its consequences reach far wider.
 Steve's talk will explain how it is now widely recognised that artificial light at night, especially bright white light, can have profoundly negative effects.